Low Histamine Diet Plan

 Salicylates

 One of the tell-tale signs of Salicylate Intolerance is ear ringing.
 You may also react to a lot of herbs and tea.
-I often see Salicylate Intolerance linked to mold exposure.
+We often see Salicylate Intolerance linked to mold exposure.

 Related Article: Salicylates and MCAS